 The Fifth Amendment offers several protections.

-Ready the full article here.
+Ready more news and the full article here.

 Learn more about the Fifth Amendment here.